Djamaa el Kebir: Exterior

 Following the realignment of the main street of Rue de la Marine, substantial changes in the façade became an essential additional feature.
 As a result, a gallery or portico of columns was added at the entrance to the mosque and was built in 1837 under French colonial rule in an orientalizing style of polylobed arches.
 It reuses Italian marble columns from the 18th-century al-Sa'ida Mosque.

 According to French scholar Georges Marçais, the minaret, which was first added in the early 14th century, was rebuilt or remodelled again in a later period.
 This minaret's surface is indented with rectangular niches decorated by polylobed blind arches, as well as with panels and bands of blue and white ceramic tiles.
 In another part of the mosque, in the north-east corner, is the Bab al-Jenina which, along with the minaret, is meant for the exclusive use of the imam of the mosque.
 It has several rooms for routine use.

 The minbar

 The original minbar of the mosque is now preserved in the National Museum of Antiquities and Islamic Arts.
 It is one of the finest sculpted minbars of its type in Algeria.
-It bears an inscription in Kufic script saying:
+It bears an inscription in Kufic Arabic script saying: